sarthak501/ai-youtube-audio-translator/README.md

-# youtube-audio-translator
-"Revolutionizing YouTube experience: Our project uses LLMs for seamless video translation into multiple languages.
-With Eleven Labs API, we convert translations into MP3 files, delivering human-like voices.
-Break language barriers and enhance global connectivity effortlessly."
+"VoiceBridge: Multilingual YouTube Experience"
+- Utilizes Large Language Models (LLMs) for seamless translation of YouTube videos into multiple languages.
+- Ensures accurate translation while preserving original context and nuances.
+- Integrates Eleven Labs API to convert translated content into MP3 files.
+- Employs human-like, incredibly realistic voices for enhanced immersion.
+- Breaks down language barriers, fostering global connectivity and accessibility.
+- Offers a groundbreaking approach to multilingual content delivery on YouTube.
+- Enhances viewer experience by providing authentic and relatable audio content.
+- Represents the future of content accessibility and immersion on the platform.